ismetacar/ertis/readme.md

 # Ertis Rest API

-This api will use for warehouse management system.
+Build your api quickly.
 Python language and flask framework was used to write Ertis Generic API.
 MongoDB the NoSQL database has been chosen.

 Author: ismetacar